 As a firm working in more than 100 countries, we recognise and respect each other’s differences and strive to build a working environment where those different perspectives create the best results for our equally diverse clients.

-Our D&I strategy covers the following focus areas:
+Our Diversity and Inclusion Strategy covers the following focus areas:

 - Culture and ethnicity